Paris goes car-free for a day on Sunday

 Her predecessor Bertrand Delanoe championed bike and electric car rental schemes, expanded bus and bicycle lanes and reduced speed limits during his years as mayor.

 France has the highest percentage of diesel cars on the road in Europe.
-They have been popular as successive governments have subsidised the fuel, making it cheaper than gasoline.
+They have been popular as successive governments have subsidized the fuel, making it cheaper than gasoline.

 While carmakers argue that diesel vehicles account for only a fraction of the pollutants in the air, experts retort that health risks are far greater because cities are where most cars are to be found and where most people live and breathe.